LouisRaimbault/LouisRaimbault/README.md

 # 👋 Louis Raimbault, PhD Applied Mathematics

 Welcome to my GitHub profile!
-I am passionate about applied mathematics, the development of **runtime-optimized software with efficient memory management**, and artificial intelligence.
+I am passionate about applied mathematics and informatic, the development of **runtime-optimized software with efficient memory management**, and artificial intelligence.

 If you have any remarks or questions, feel free to send me an email at Louis.Raimbault@icloud.com.